-A PAGE PROGRAM operation sequence enables the host to input 1 byte to 2176 bytes of data within a page to a cache register, and moves the data from the cache register to the specified block and page address in the array.
-Only four partial-page programs are allowed on a single page.
-If more than 2176 bytes are loaded, then those additional bytes are ignored by the cache register.
+A PAGE PROGRAM operation sequence enables the host to input 1 byte to 4352 bytes of data within a page to a cache register, and moves the data from the cache register to the specified block and page address in the array.
+If more than 4352 bytes are loaded, then those additional bytes are ignored by the cache register.

 The page program sequence is as follows: